 Preparation and Scouting

-Heading into the game, your team needs to know which forwards to watch out for, any special set pieces from the other team, and other information to prepare.
+Heading into the game, your team needs to know which forwards to watch out for, any unique set pieces from the other team, and other information to prepare.

-Scouting the other team is a great way to find out everything your team needs to know to shut them out.
+Scouting the other team is a great way to discover everything your team needs to know to shut them out.
 Scout the team by watching games in person or on video.
 You can also trade scouting reports with other coaches.